octobercms/docs/3.x/extend/database/structure.md

 });
 ```

-#### Renaming Columns
+### Renaming Columns

-To rename a column, you may use the `renameColumn` method on the Schema builder:
+To rename a column, you may use the `renameColumn` method on the Schema builder.

 ```php
 Schema::table('users', function ($table) {